ScottLogic/practitioners-guides/_pages/risk-analysis-and-pre-mortems.md

 ### Experiment and Demo

 Test out new pre-mortem formats with an example product or system before applying for real.
-This gives you and your colleagues the opportunity to get comfortable with a format, deal with some of the potential logistical problems (e.g. tooling to support remote sessions) and understand where attendees might need support.
+This gives you and your colleagues the opportunity to get comfortable with a format, deal with some of the potential logistical problems and understand where attendees might need support.
 If you feel you need some more detailed guidance on organising remote or hybrid workshops [checkout our guidance here!](https://scottlogic.github.io/practitioners-guides/pages/remote-working-readiness/)

 It can sometimes be useful to separate the format from the real world context of your organisation to allow people to focus on learning.
 Substituting a real project or system with something simpler is a good starting point.
 If you're stuck for ideas [the Ministry of Testing](https://www.ministryoftesting.com/testsphere/riskstorming) suggest performing a Risk Storming session on Iron Man's suit or the Death Star.